Raise A Paw 2019 is presented by Northwest Community Bank

-Raise a Paw Against Leukemia (formerly known as Woofstock) will be the event of the fall for dogs and their people Hosted by Renee DiNino of iHeart Media and Steve Parker of WTIC-AM!
+The dog days of summer will be behind us, but Raise a Paw Against Leukemia will be the event of the fall for dogs and their people. iHeart Media will again be

 Help us ‘Raise a Paw’ against leukemia and other blood cancers - hope to see you and your dog there!